|As of April 2, 2018

 quality cars . . .

-This may not mean a lot to other car owners, but there are a lot of
+This may not mean a lot to owners of other car brands, but there are a

 different from most other car brands.